Syed Ata Ullah Shah Bukhari: Religious and political career

 He started his religious and political career in 1916.
 His speeches graphically portrayed the sorrows and sufferings of the poor, and would promise his audience that the end of their sufferings would come about with the end of British rule.
 As the first step of his political career, he began to participate in the movements of the Indian National Congress in 1921 from Kolkata where he delivered a loaded speech and was arrested on 27 March 1921 because of that speech.
 He became an eyesore to the administration, and an official view about him said:

 Ata Ullah Shah is a man, who it is better to lock up in jail, away from Congress leaders than to parley with.
 He has spent a considerable part of his life preaching sedition.
 He is an amusing speaker, who can influence a crowd.
-After Nehru report Bukhari created All India Majlis-e-Ahrar-e-Islam with Mazhar Ali Azhar, Chaudhry Afzal Haq, Habib-ur-Rehman Ludhianvi, Hissam-ud-Din, Master Taj-uj-Din Ansari and Zafar Ali Khan on 29 December 1929.
-Later on the prominent Brelvi orator Syed Faiz-ul Hassan Shah also joined them too.
+After Nehru report Bukhari created All India Majlis-e-Ahrar-e-Islam with Mazhar Ali Azhar, Chaudhry Afzal Haq, Habib-ur-Rehman Ludhianvi, Hissam-ud-Din, Master Taj-ud-Din Ansari and Zafar Ali Khan on 29 December 1929.
+Later on the prominent Barelvi orator Syed Faiz-ul Hassan Shah also joined them.
 He was also the founding father of Majlis-e-Ahrar, Indian nationalist Muslim political movement in India.
 In 1943, Ahrar passed a resolution opposing the partition of India and "introduced a sectarian element into its objections by portraying Jinnah as an infidel in an attempt to discredit his reputation."
 He led a movement against Ahmadis and held an Ahrar Tableegh Conference at Qadian in 21–23 October 1934.
-In 1949 he founded Aalmi Majlis Tahaffuz Khatm-e-Nubuwwat and served as first Emir.
-Bukhari was a central figure in the Khatme Nabuwwat Movement of 1953, which demanded that government of Pakistan declare the Ahmadis as non-Muslims.
+Bukhari was a central figure in the Khatme Nabuwwat Movement of 1953, which demanded that government of Pakistan declare the Qadianis as non-Muslims.